 In the summer of 2018, the historical Saporè headquarters expanded with the Renato Bosco contemporary pizzeria room in the town square.

-The pizzeria moves into the oldest building of Piazza del Popolo, built in 1754 and used as an oratory where the confraternity of San Francesco worked.
+The pizzeria changed its name and moved into the oldest building of Piazza del Popolo, built in 1754 and used as an oratory where the confraternity of San Francesco worked.
 Proof of this is an effigy placed on the external façade of the room and are witnessed by some steps of stone still present and brought to light, leading to the new winery where you can start a tasting tour sipping a glass of wine, maybe one of those in the Veronese hills.